computablelabs/starks/README.md

 source activate starks
 ```

 This will ensure that you use the packages installed within this local environment.
+Start by installing the factorint package.

+pip install git+git://github.com/elliptic-shiho/primefac-fork@master

-At present, the `starks` package has minimal installation requirements.
-The next step you'll need to take is to install the `starks` package.
-For this, you will need to clone the `starks` repo from github:
+The next step you'll need to take is to install the
+`starks` package.
+For this, you will need to clone the
+`starks` repo from github:

 ```
 git clone https://github.com/computablelabs/starks.git